PlatONnetwork/docs/docs/JS-SDK.md

 #### web3.platon.personal.sign

-The sign method calculates an Ethereum specific signature with:
+The sign method calculates an PlatON specific signature with:

 Notes: Sending your account password over an unsecured HTTP RPC connection is highly unsecure.